CVRP-SOLE/SOLE/README.md

 ## News:

 - [2024/04/20] Code is released 💡.
-- [2024/05/02] Preprocessed data is released.
+- [2024/05/02] Pre-processed data and weights are released.
 Now you can train and evaluate our SOLE 👏🏻.

 ## TODO
 - [x] Release the code